ChrBarth/cheatsheets/README.md

 # cheatsheets

-help for beginners like me
+Help for beginners like me.
+Mostly things i tend to forget but need to know from time to time...